manish0360-coder/Image-Classification-through-NN/README.md

 This project implements image classification from scratch using a Neural Network.

-## Description
+## Overview
 The goal of this project is to understand how a neural network works internally by building and training a simple image classifier.

-The project also compares:
+This project also includes:
-- 1 hidden layer vs 2 hidden layers
+- Comparison between 1 hidden layer vs 2 hidden layers
-- Overfitting behavior
+- Overfitting analysis
+- Training and evaluation using real data

 ## Used
 - Python